august-villagegames/limitless-context/README.md

    The second command prints the embedded entitlements and is an easy sanity check before distributing the binary.
 5. **Trigger the macOS permission prompts.** Launch the signed binary (`./tester run`). macOS should request Screen Recording (and optionally Accessibility/Microphone).
 Approve the prompts in **System Settings → Privacy & Security** so future runs start capture immediately.
 Re-authorise after every re-sign.

+   Once permission is granted, rerun `./tester run` (or allow the first run to continue) and wait for the configured duration (defaults to 60 minutes, adjustable via `capture.duration_minutes` in `config.yaml`).
+The CLI will report `Video: segment recorded -> …` and you will find an MP4 in `runs/<timestamp>/video/` alongside screenshots and manifests.
+If macOS denies permission the CLI surfaces a `macOS screen recording permission required for video capture` status so you can revisit System Settings and re-launch the signed binary.

 Grant the executable Screen Recording permission after the first launch via **System Settings → Privacy & Security → Screen Recording**.
 Permissions must be re-authorised if the binary signature changes.

 ### Configuration & Logging